 Before you run away thinking “Oh No!
 Charlie’s hitting us over the head with philosophy again!,” rest assured that we’ll not be talking about whether color exists in the universe or some such thing.
 The problem we’ll be talking about is the Problem of Dirty Hands and how it relates to personal development.

 In short, the Problem of Dirty Hands is a recognition that sometimes, to do something good, you have to get your hands (morally) dirty.
-It’s often applied to the political spectrum, because the part of the art of politics is promoting positions you don’t agree with so that your other agendas can be pushed forward.
+It’s often applied to the political spectrum, because part of the art of politics is promoting positions you don’t agree with so that your other agendas can be pushed forward.

 But we’re not talking about politics.
 What I’m talking about is our involvement in social organizations.
 What has prompted this for me personally is that the Boy Scouts of America have contacted me several times wanting me to take part in their national Eagle Scout registry.

 I’ll not get into all of the details of Scouting, but needless to say, being an Eagle Scout is a great honor and is the highest rank that a Scout can achieve.
-I used to be proud of the fact that I’m an Eagle Scout - that is, until I found out that the Boy Scouts of America have an exclusive policy towards people of alternative sexual orientations, agnostics, and atheists.
+I used to be proud of the fact that I’m an Eagle Scout – that is, until I found out that the Boy Scouts of America have an exclusive policy towards people of alternative sexual orientations, agnostics, and atheists.
 There are four categories of people that can be denied registration from the Boy Scouts of America, and the fourth type (the other three are previously listed) are felons.
-Felons, agnostics, atheists, and the GLBTQ community - what a motley crew!
+Felons, agnostics, atheists, and the LGBTQ community – what a motley crew!

 (For more information, visit Scouting For All’s webpage.
 Also keep in mind that my main contention is not whether the BSA should have the right to exclude whoever they wish, but whether I should take part in such an organization.)